Mamoun Hassan – 1937 – 2022

-Mamoun Hassan is a screenwriter, producer, director, editor and critic as well as an international film teacher.
+Mamoun Hassan was a screenwriter, producer, director, editor and critic as well as an international film teacher.
 He has written, directed and edited a number of award-winning films in the course of his career while holding a number of influential positions in British film production organisations.

-As a fiercely independent freelance professional with a global outlook, Mamoun has always stood apart from show business limelight in the UK.
-As a result, he has often been better recognised abroad than at home: the French cinema dictionary, the Larousse Dictionnaire du Cinéma, has listed his name alongside those of Alexander Korda, René Clair, Cavalcanti, Truffaut, Polanski, Losey and Kubrick as great ‘non-English’ contributors to the world of British film.
+As a fiercely independent freelance professional with a global outlook, Mamoun always stood apart from show business limelight in the UK.
+As a result, he was often been better recognised abroad than at home: the French cinema dictionary, the Larousse Dictionnaire du Cinéma, has listed his name alongside those of Alexander Korda, René Clair, Cavalcanti, Truffaut, Polanski, Losey and Kubrick as great ‘non-English’ contributors to the world of British film.

 From 1971 to 1974, as Head of Production at the British Film Institute , he led and implemented a policy of feature film-making with the backing of Sir Michael Balcon and Sir Dennis Forman.
 During his two and a half years at the BFI he backed some of Britain’s most distinctive and original films, including Bill Douglas’s Childhood Trilogy, Kevin Brownlow and Andrew Mollo’s Winstanley, Peter Smith’s A Private Enterprise, David Gladwell’s Requiem for a Village, Horace Ove’s Pressure, Chuck Despins’ musical, Moon Over the Alley, and Terence Davies’s first film, Children.